 The most important part of the growth in social commerce isn’t how quickly it's growing, it's who it's growing with.
 According to the same report, this growth will be made up by a 62 percent Gen Z audience.
 This is an important way for marketers to engage with this group only continuing to increase purchasing power over the coming decades.

 Facebook and Instagram are mentioned above as the two biggest social commerce platforms in the US right now, but there are many platforms growing with social commerce in mind.
 TikTok, Pinterest, and Snapchat are all becoming powerful tools in marketing, allowing brands to target a specific audience and convert to sales without having to leave the platform once.

-Over the last year alone there have been many examples of brands seeing strong results from investments in social commerce.
+Over the last year alone there have been many great AR examples and brands are seeing strong results from investments.
 Using technological advancements in Snapchat’s augmented reality (AR), brands like Ulta have taken advantage of this trend to reach consumers on the device they love the most.
 Using AR allows customers to test a product before buying, creating a seamless purchase experience.
 In a two-week period, Snapchat users tried on over 30 million Ulta products which resulted in over $6 million in sales.

 Apps are becoming a powerful tool in social commerce.
 Pinterest has seen 126 percent increase from Q4 2020 to Q4 2021 in its own AR shopping lens that allows users to see what a piece of furniture will look like in their home before they buy it.
 Pinterest is an especially interesting case because it not only highlights the push for social commerce, but also a brand that is killing its mobile commerce game.